mhdawson/micro-app-mqtt-x10-bridge/README.md

 When the micro-app is started it will list the avialable serial ports to the console which can help in identifying the port to configure.

-As a micro-app the dashboard also supports other options like authentication and tls for the GUI connection.
+As a micro-app the bridge also supports other options like authentication and tls for the GUI connection.
 See the documentation for the micro-app-framework for additional details.